JackMurdochMoore/surrogates-for-distributions/README.md

 - generate constrained surrogates based on a time series
 - perform simple hypothesis tests with constrained surrogates
+- estimate expected values using constrained surrogates
-- reproduce the results of the manuscript Constrained surrogates for arbitrary families of continuous probability distributions, by Jack Murdoch Moore and Eduardo G. Altmann
+- reproduce the results of the manuscript "Constrained surrogates for arbitrary families of continuous probability distributions," by Jack Murdoch Moore and Eduardo G. Altmann

 # How to use